vitaliset/vitaliset.github.io/_posts/2023-01-06-threshold-dependent-opt.md

     Percentage of y=1 is 5.966%.
     Number of rows is 9822.

-<p><div align="justify">I&#39;m going to divide the dataset (taking care of the stratification because we are in an imbalanced problem) into a part for training the model, a second for choosing the threshold, and a last one for validation.
-We will not be dealing with the second part for now, but I will show some ways of optimizing the threshold that will need this extra set.</div></p>
+<p><div align="justify">I&#39;m going to divide the dataset (taking care of the stratification because we are in an imbalanced problem) into a set for training the model, a second set for choosing the threshold, and a last one for validation.
+We will not be dealing with the second set for now, but we will show some ways of optimizing the threshold that will need this extra set.</div></p>

 ```python
 from sklearn.model_selection import train_test_split